Chicago Bears: Stadium

-Many critics have negative views of the new stadium.
-They believe that its current structure has made it more of an eyesore than a landmark; some have dubbed it the "Mistake on the Lake".
+Multiple critics have negative views of the new stadium, believing that its structure has made it more of an eyesore than a landmark; some have dubbed it the "Mistake on the Lake".
 Soldier Field was stripped of its National Historic Landmark designation on February 17, 2006.

 In the 2005 season, the Bears won the NFC North Division and the No. 2 Seed in the NFC Playoffs, entitling them to play at least one home game in the postseason.
 The team hosted (and lost) their divisional round match on January 15, 2006, against the Carolina Panthers.
 This was the first playoff game at Soldier Field since the stadium reopened.

-The stadium's end zones and midfield were not painted until the 1982 season.
+The stadium's end zones and midfield were unpainted until the 1982 season.
 The design sported on the field included the bolded word "Chicago" rendered in Highway Gothic in both end zones.
 In 1983, the end zone design returned, with the addition of a large wishbone "C" Bears logo painted at midfield.
 These field markings remained unchanged until the 1996 season.
 In 1996 the midfield wishbone "C" was changed to a large blue Bears head, and the end zone design were painted with "Bears" in cursive.
-This new design remained until the 1999 season, at which point the artwork was returned to the classic "Chicago" and the "C".
-In the new Soldier Field, the artwork was tweaked to where one end zone had the word "Chicago" bolded and the other had "Bears".
+This design remained until the 1999 season, when the artwork was returned to the classic "Chicago" and "C".
+In the new Soldier Field, the artwork was tweaked with the word "Chicago" bolded in one end zone and the other having "Bears".

 In June 2021, the Bears submitted a bid to purchase the Arlington International Racecourse in Arlington Heights, Illinois from Churchill Downs.
-Despite negotiations between the city of Chicago to upgrade Soldier Field, the Bears entered into an agreement with Churchill Downs to purchase the Arlington International Racecourse in September 2021 for $197.2 million.
-The sale of the property which includes 326 acres of potential space for development was officially closed on February 15, 2023.
+Despite negotiations between the city of Chicago to upgrade Soldier Field again, the Bears entered into an agreement with Churchill Downs to purchase the Arlington International Racecourse in September 2021 for $197.2 million.
+The sale of the property, which includes 326 acre of space for potential development, closed on February 15, 2023.